mologie/mologie/README.md

 ### Personal Projects

 * [talos-vmtoolsd](https://github.com/mologie/talos-vmtoolsd): Integrates the Talos Kubernetes distribution and VMware vSphere.
 Estimated to run on more than 2K machines based on GitHub-provided download statistics.
-* [NXBoot](https://mologie.github.io/nxboot/) ([repo](https://github.com/mologie/NXBoot)): IOKit-based implementation of Fusée Gelée, which starts arbitrary early boot code on vulnerable Nintendo Switch models from macOS and jailbroken iOS devices.
+* [NXBoot](https://mologie.github.io/nxboot/) ([repo](https://github.com/mologie/NXBoot)): Starts arbitrary early boot code on vulnerable Nintendo Switch models from macOS and jailbroken iOS devices, using a custom IOKit-based implementation of Fusée Gelée.
+Still has ~100 active monthly users (down from 500 when launched in 2018).

 ### Tooling